 “With the embedded microneedles in the skin of the mice, the surrounding fats started browning in five days, which helped to increase the energy expenditure of the mice, leading to a reduction in body fat gain,” said Asst Prof Xu, who focuses on research in drug delivery systems.

-The treated mice also had significantly lower blood cholesterol and fatty acids levels compared to the untreated mice.
+The treated mice also had significantly lower blood cholesterol and fatty acid levels compared to the untreated mice.

 Being able to deliver the drug directly to the site of action is a major reason why it is less likely to have side effects than orally delivered medication.